|Semester 2, 2021 External|

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://omnia.usq.edu.au/textbooks/?year=2021&sem=02&subject1=MID2399)

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 Student workload expectations

 |Written Assignment||1||40||17 Sep 2021||(see note 2)|

 - Assignment 1: Evidence that All Mandatory Clinical Placement documents (See Professional Practice Experience Handbook) have been successfully updated and submitted to Inplace - No extensions.

 - Assignment 2: Written assignment, no more than 1000 words.
 More information will be provided upon commencement of semester.

-- Assignment 3: Evidence of completion of midwifery practice placement and consists of completion of a Professional Midwifery Portfolio and will consist of a) Continuity of Care Experiences; b) Learning Packages; c) Learning Tools; d) MID2399 Record of Clinical Placement and Attendance Report submitted to e-portfolio and URL to submission drop box on StudyDesk
+- Assignment 3: Evidence of completion of midwifery practice placement and consists of completion of a Professional Midwifery Portfolio and will consist of a) Continuity of Care Experiences; b) Learning Packages; c) Learning Tools; d) MID2399 Record of Clinical Placement and Attendance Report submitted as a portfolio to the submission drop box on StudyDesk

 Important assessment information